GoogleCloudPlatform/compute-image-windows/README.md

 ## Background

-The Windows guest environment denotes the Google provided configuration and tooling inside of a [Google Compute Engine](https://cloud.google.com/compute/) (GCE) virtual machine.
+The Windows guest environment is the Google provided configuration and tooling inside of a [Google Compute Engine](https://cloud.google.com/compute/) (GCE) virtual machine.
 The
 [metadata server](https://cloud.google.com/compute/docs/metadata) is a communication channel for transferring information from a client into the guest.
-The Windows guest environment includes a set of scripts and binaries that read the content of the metadata server to make a virtual machine run properly on our platform.
+The Windows guest environment includes a set of scripts and binaries that read the content of the metadata server to make a virtual machine run properly on Google Compute Engine.

 ## Agent